soumyakas/Siamese-networks/README.md

 # Siamese-networks
-One shot learning with Siamese networks
+One shot learning with Siamese networks for manufacturing defect detection